Furious Pedro Porro rows with Lucas Bergvall after latest Tottenham defeat

 “We all badly want to win so I'm fine with them booing after the game, but during the game I hope it was one incident and it never happens again.”

-Tottenham have not won a home Premier League match since the opening weekend of the season and they have now lost 10 league matches at home this calendar year.
+Tottenham have not won a home Premier League match since the opening weekend of the season, when they beat newly promoted Burnley, and they have now lost 10 league matches at home this calendar year under both Frank and former manager Ange Postecoglou.

 Join our commenting forum